Quick Facts + Frequently Asked Questions

 - Do you have employer tuition assistance programs?

 Sage has been in Albany since 1949.
 The School of Professional and Continuing Education is a degree completion program offered through the coeducational Sage College of Albany.
 Students are admitted with a minimum of 40 credits or an associate degree.
 The School of Professional and Continuing Education degrees and diplomas are conferred by Sage College of Albany, Albany, NY.
 The School of Professional and Continuing Education is an especially attractive choice for highly motivated students who work full-time week days while completing their education in evening, on-line and weekend classes.

-The School of Professional and Continuing Education offers evening and weekend bachelor's degrees in Accounting, Business Administration, Interdisciplinary Studies, Nursing for RNs, Pre-Medical Studies, and Psychology.
-SPCE also offers start-to-finish bachelor’s degrees in select professional areas such as Public Health, and a wide array of fully online programming.
+The School of Professional and Continuing Education offers bachelor's degrees in Accounting, Business Administration, Liberal Studies, Nursing for RNs and Psychology.
+SPCE also offers a wide array of fully online programming.

 - Online Programs: Apply online